 a red squirrel, or take a 15-minute walk to Kippford village and the beaches on ‘Scotland’s Riviera’.
 Night-sky watchers are in for

 a treat as nearby Galloway Forest is the location for Europe’s original dark sky park.
-The site will be celebrating Burns Night with a big supper on 27-28 January.

 2. Explore a national park in Wales